AxelkHellberg/erebrus-react-native-sdk/README.md

 ### Authentication

-The SDK now includes an authentication flow that handles organization creation and token generation:
+The SDK includes an authentication flow that handles organization creation and token generation:

 ```tsx
 import { Auth } from 'erebrus-react-native-sdk';